jschweiz/PDPSimulation/auction/readme.md

   - do not know how many tasks will be auctionned
   - do know the tasks distribution --> speculate !
   - do know the winner of all tasks.
+  - 2 vehicles only (see slides, but said otherwise in exercise description)

+## Questions
+- How many competitors at max ? --> if not too many, can compute the plan for each competitor

 ## To do : CPMaker improvements